whisperity/dotfiles-framework/README.md

 #### Conditions (`if` and `if not`)

-The package descriptor and every action might take the `if` and `if not` keys, which specifies a list of strings, each associated with a condition.
+The **package descriptor** might take the `if` and `if not` keys, which specifies a list of strings, each associated with a condition.
 (See the table below for the options.)

 Conditions for the entire package **require** satisfaction, without which the